V. F. Calverton

 Victor Francis Calverton was the pseudonym of George Goetz (1900–1940), an unaffiliated American left-radical writer and literary critic.

 Life

-Calverton was born (named George Goetz), in Baltimore in 1900, the son of Charles and Ida Janette Geiger Goetz.
+Calverton was born George Goetz, in Baltimore in 1900, the son of Charles and Ida Janette Geiger Goetz.
 He graduated with an AB from Johns Hopkins University in 1921.
 Calverton founded the Modern Quarterly, wrote 18 monographs and was editor of An Anthology of American Negro Literature (1929).
 Calverton married twice; his second wife was actress and social worker Nina Melville.

 Works

 Calverton founded the Modern Quarterly, a politics and arts magazine which ran from 1923 to 1933.
 From 1933 until his death in 1940 it continued as The Modern Monthly.
 It was notable for publishing opposing views within the same issue and supporting the work of black intellectuals.

+Reception

+Calverton was praised by Harold Cruse for advocating an American version of Marxism not beholden to European models.